 - 4.4.1 The VMC Streetscape and Open Space Plan shall guide the design of all new streets in the VMC, and the improvement of existing streets.
 In the interim, Figures A-L, which illustrate typical general streetscape conditions for the different street types planned in the VMC, shall guide the placement of the streetscape elements addressed in the following policies.
 Generally, all streets shall be built with pedestrian zones on both sides, street trees, and vehicular and pedestrian scale lighting.
-Pedestrian zones include sidewalks and other hardscaping intended for pedestrians. - 4.4.2 Guidelines for Millway Avenue shall be developed in conjunction with the design of the subway right-of-way and station.
-The City shall work with the Region of York to prepare streetscape guidelines for Highway 7and Jane Street.
+Pedestrian zones include sidewalks and other hardscaping intended for pedestrians. - 4.4.2 Detailed hierarchical streetscape standards and guidelines for the VMC, consistent with the policies below, shall be developed in a timely fashion to inform the design of new streets and the improvement of existing streets.
+Guidelines for Millway Avenue shall be developed in conjunction with the design of the subway right-of-way and station.
+The City shall work with the Region of York to prepare streetscape guidelines for Highway 7 and Jane Street.
 The City shall prepare special guidelines for Edgeley Road and general guidelines for other collector and local streets in the VMC.